imesias/froopyland/README.md

 # froopyland
-A collection of free fonts I use on the desktop
+A collection of free fonts